Giu27/chip8/README.md

 Build with cmake, requires the rom path as argument.

-Optionally the --original and the --debug flags are available:
+Optionally the --original and the --debug flags are available, as well as a speed parameter

 --original: Use the original COSMAC-VIP Interpretation of the instructions rather than the modern one;